-I was reading a recent entry on visibility over at the seomoz blog last night and in it was the tried and true suggestion of making your site stand out (both visibility wise and algorithmically wise) with content.
+I was reading an entry on visibility on SEOMoz, and it suggested making your site stand out (both visibility wise and algorithmically wise) with content.

 “Develop unique content” is almost always the first suggestion given by people being asked how to make a site stand out from the others in a niche.
 Matt and other Googler’s are constantly preaching it as something Google wants.

 So why the hell do webmasters and online marketers find this concept so difficult to understand?